What do we mean by Creative Tourism?

 - Social cohesion through the co-creation of meaningful storytelling.

 - Sustainability relying on authenticity and creativity as mean ressource.

 - Intangible heritage recovery.

 “Creative tourism is a projection of a new tourism in which natural, cultural and

 personal ressources are not manipulated and exploited but valued and enriched“.

 It is difficult to draw a portrait of those new tourists as they want to be “unique”.

 Among the great diversity of creative tourists… we could meet:

 - A traveler who participates in a cooking class to meet locals or to share experiences with his peers.

-- Choirs who travels with the purpose of offering concerts in each place they visit.
+- Choirs who travel with the purpose of offering concerts in each place they visit.